sickozell/SickoCV/README.md

 **Phase scan**
 This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.
-Be sure to disable it when using one-cycle waveforms.
+Be sure to disable it when using one-cycle waveforms, or simply use the specific preset (see below)

 **Reset Cursors**
 Reset Cue/Loop Start/stop to 0 and 100%.